Language and Literacy as Lens for Learning about Self and Other (RE 219)

-In this class, we explore how the languaging process affects our understanding of literacy acquisition.
+In this class, we explore how languaging processes affects our understanding of literacy acquisition.
 By looking into our own literacy practices, we learn more about the multiple, often divergent, ways literacy develops.
-The goal is to build a nuanced perspective on literacy processes in order to complicate our teaching craft.
+The goal is to build a nuanced perspective on literacy processes in order to learn about the literacy teaching craft.

-Dr. Margarita Zisselsberger is an assistant professor of literacy education.
+Dr. Margarita Gomez is an associate professor of literacy education.
 She joined the faculty at Loyola in 2012.
 Since then, she has taught a variety of literacy courses at the undergraduate and graduate levels.
-Her research focuses on the language and literacy development of young culturally and linguistically diverse learners.
+Her research focuses on the language and literacy development of culturally and linguistically diverse learners.
 Margarita is often involved in doing engaged scholarship in elementary schools.

 Looking Beyond Ourselves: Writing for Action (WR 100)